-Texture in the garden takes its turn on stage during the winter months, provided by elements such as seed pods, seed heads, bark, berries and catkins.
+Texture in the garden takes its turn on stage during the winter months, thanks to elements such as seed pods, seed heads, bark, berries and catkins.

 This Harry Lauder’s Walking Stick (corylus avellana ‘Contorta’) is one of my very favorite winter plants, with its drooping, nubby tassels commanding all who pass to ‘look here!’

-Or the string-of-pearl catkins of a Silk Tassle bush (garrya elliptic) that hang in clusters like tinsel carefully draped on a Christmas tree.And heavens, don’t forget the dried seed-heads!
+Or the string-of-pearl catkins of a Silk Tassle bush (garrya elliptic) that hang in clusters like tinsel carefully draped on a Christmas tree.And don’t forget the beauty of dried seed-heads!